kragen/derctuo/inorganic-burnout.md

 It's pleasantly stable and nontoxic, being widely used as a fertilizer, a food additive, 30% of worldwide fine particulate pollution, and (refreshingly for this list) a flame retardant.
+It's almost alone among ammonium salts in emitting no significant ammonia at room temperature.
 [Ammonium bisulfate](https://en.wikipedia.org/wiki/Ammonium_bisulfate)
 is an intermediate product in the decomposition, melting at 147°, for better or worse.